SportsPython/ProjectOverview/README.md

 > Thanks to/OER from the Sports Python Educational Project, available under CC BY-NC-SA 4.0 license at github.com/SportsPython.
 Developed with support from the EuroPython Society.

 ## Feedback, Testimonials, User Experiences...
 We'd love to get your (constructive!) feedback about any interaction you have with this initiative, in order to help the project develop it's effectiveness for social impact.
-Please do drop us an email (to the contact details below).
+Do drop us an email (to the contact details below).

 ---